RaiAccept/OpenCart-2.x/README.md

 * OpenCart 3 : 3.0.0.0 – 3.0.3.8
 * OpenCart 4 : 4.0.0.0 – 4.0.1.1

-Install the extension from the OpenCart Extension Store using the Extension Installer feature.
+Download the plugin and install the extension from the OpenCart Extension Store using the Extension Installer feature.